Hiring a professional DJ for your wedding....the basics

 puts everything into a nice, organized, written planner.
 He then sends it to all your other vendors so they will know what will happen and when.

-On wedding Day, everything looks wonderful.
+On Wedding Day, everything looks wonderful.
 You arrive at your reception venue and you see beautiful up lighting along the walls.
-You see your name or initials
+You see your name or

-monogrammed in lights, and you see your DJ's set up.....it is nice, neat, and looks wonderful.
-Your DJ then meets privately with your wedding party, he makes
+initials monogrammed in lights, and you see your DJ's set up.....it is nice, neat, and looks wonderful.
+Your DJ then meets privately with your wedding party, he

-sure everyone is lined up in order, and then announces everyone.
-Throughout the evening, he checks with you to make sure you are ready before you move
+makes sure everyone is lined up in order, and then announces everyone.
+Throughout the evening, he checks with you to make sure you are ready before you

-on to the next item on the planner, he makes sure your other vendors are ready, and he makes sure your guests know ahead of time what will happen so they
+move on to the next item on the planner, he makes sure your other vendors are ready, and he makes sure your guests know ahead of time what will happen so

 At the end of the night, you do your final dance and then your send off.
 You leave your reception saying to yourself "That was the best reception I have ever